 Effective January 3, 2013, Granite Real Estate Inc. ("Granite Co.") completed its conversion from a corporate structure to a stapled unit real estate investment trust ("REIT") structure.
 The conversion to a REIT was implemented pursuant to a court approved plan of arrangement (the "Arrangement") under the Business Corporations Act (Quebec).
 Through a series of steps and reorganizations Granite Real Estate Investment Trust ("Granite REIT") and Granite REIT Inc. ("Granite GP"), in addition to other entities, were formed.
-Granite REIT is an unincorporated, open ended, limited purpose trust established under and governed by the laws of the province of Ontario and created pursuant to a Declaration of Trust dated September 28, 2012 and recently amended on January 3, 2013.
+Granite REIT is an unincorporated, open ended, limited purpose trust established under and governed by the laws of the province of Ontario and created pursuant to a Declaration of Trust dated September 28, 2012 and amended on January 3, 2013.
 Granite GP was incorporated on September 28, 2012 under the Business Corporations Act (British Columbia).

 Under the Arrangement, all of the common shares of Granite Co. were exchanged, on a one-for-one basis, for stapled units, each of which consists of one unit of Granite REIT and one common share of Granite GP.
 Granite REIT, Granite GP and their subsidiaries (together "Granite" or the "Trust") are carrying on the business previously conducted by Granite Co.
-The assets, liabilities and operations of the new combined stapled unit structure comprise all the assets, liabilities and operations of Granite Co. (note 2(c)).
-The stapled units trade on the Toronto Stock Exchange ("TSX") and on the New York Stock Exchange ("NYSE").
+The assets, liabilities and operations of the new combined stapled unit structure comprise all the assets, liabilities and operations of Granite Co.
+The stapled units trade on the Toronto Stock Exchange and on the New York Stock Exchange.
 The principal office of Granite REIT is 77 King Street West, Suite 4010, P.O.
 Box 159, Toronto-Dominion Centre, Toronto, Ontario, M5K 1H1, Canada.
 The registered office of Granite GP is Suite 2600, Three Bentall Centre, 595 Burrard Street P.O.
 Box 49314, Vancouver, British Columbia, V7X 1L3, Canada.

 The Trust is a Canadian-based REIT engaged in the ownership and management of predominantly industrial, warehouse and logistics properties in North America and Europe.
-The Trust owns approximately 32.0 million square feet in over 100 rental income properties.
 The Trust's tenant base currently includes Magna International Inc. and its operating subsidiaries (together "Magna") as its largest tenants, together with tenants from other industries.

-These combined financial statements were approved by the Board of Trustees of Granite REIT and Board of Directors of Granite GP on March 5, 2014.
+These combined financial statements were approved by the Board of Trustees of Granite REIT and Board of Directors of Granite GP on March 4, 2015.